CLIMAAX/crabook/crabook/resources/datasets/eclips2.0_mirror.md

 : [registry.txt](https://object-store.os-api.cci1.ecmwf.int/climaax/eclips2.0_mirror/metadata/registry.txt)

 :::{warning}
-This mirror is provided for the convenice of CLIMAAX workflow users and does not provide the long-term stability of the original Zenodo-hosted.
+This mirror is provided for the convenice of CLIMAAX workflow users and does not guarantee the long-term stability of the original Zenodo-hosted dataset.
 Please use the dataset DOI from Zenodo for citations and reliable access.
 URLs associated with this dataset may change without announcement in the future.
 :::